escobard/quiz-book/README.md

 	- Server Side Rendering for optimized performance
 	- React application for web devices

+Delivery planning:

+	- For v1 the front end and quiz functionality will be completed including:
+		- Quiz game.
+		- Basic quiz / card addition.
+		- Score based on card incorrect / correct booleans.
+	- For v2 the back end will be completed, and the front end will be updated with:
+		- Animations (front end)
+		- Score board / User base ( front end and back end)
+		- AsyncStorage sync. with MongoDB

 (Expand upon criteria in a later version)

 ## Demo